Alamodome: Music

 After the opening ceremonies, the first major event held at the facility was Paul McCartney's The New World Tour concert, which took place on May 29, 1993.

 The Alamodome has played host to music festivals, including Ozzfest.
-It has also hosted concerts to artists such as Shakira, The Rolling Stones, U2, Prince, Elton John, Tina Turner, Rod Stewart, AC/DC, George Strait, Britney Spears, Guns N' Roses, *NSYNC, Backstreet Boys, Janet Jackson, Metallica, Pink Floyd, Alice Cooper, Def Leppard, Mötley Crüe, Scorpions, Rammstein and many more.
+It has also hosted concerts to artists such as Shakira, Bruno Mars, Chris Brown, Usher, Karol G, The Rolling Stones, U2, Prince, Elton John, Tina Turner, Rod Stewart, AC/DC, George Strait, Britney Spears, Guns N' Roses, *NSYNC, Backstreet Boys, Janet Jackson, Metallica, Pink Floyd, Alice Cooper, Def Leppard, Mötley Crüe, Scorpions, Rammstein, Kanye West, and many more.

 Drum Corps International (DCI) hosts its Southwestern Championships at the Alamodome each July.
 This competition marks the first (and usually only) time during the DCI Summer Tour that each World Class corps gets to compete against each other at the same event prior to the DCI World Championships held a few weeks later at Lucas Oil Stadium.

 Each November, the Alamodome also hosts the Bands of America San Antonio Super Regional Championships, as well as the University Interscholastic League State Marching Band Contest.